 Providing some communal seating, such as picnic benches and perhaps an all-weather shelter, will make your HMO stand out from the rest.
 This will provide a welcome social focal point, which can help to foster a sense of community among the tenants, which could encourage them to stay longer.

 3. Rubbish disposal

 It’s not exactly gardening, but do consider a storage area for waste and recycling bins.
-Several people living under one roof will create a large amount of rubbish and recycling, so it’s important to provide somewhere to store this, especially as landlords are due to be held responsible for ensuring tenants follow the local authority’s rules on refuse and recycling from 1st October 2018. (source here)
+Several people living under one roof will create a large amount of rubbish and recycling, so it’s important to provide somewhere to store this.

-For further information on how best to cater for your tenants, and to increase your property's exposure, call your local Leaders property experts on 033 3455 3464, or get a free rental valuation.
+For further information on how best to create an outdoor space to appeal to your tenants, and to increase your property's exposure, call your local Leaders property experts on 033 3455 3464, or get a free rental valuation.